Toxic Shock Syndrome Treatment & Management

 Dixit et al reported successful treatment of a case of recurrent menstrual TSS after tampons were discontinued with rifampicin and clindamycin.

-The FDA recently approved 3 new antibiotics, oritavancin Orbactiv), dalbavancin (Dalvance), and tedizolid (Sivextro), for the treatment of acute bacterial skin and skin structure infections.
+The FDA approved three newer antibiotics, oritavancin (Orbactiv), dalbavancin (Dalvance), and tedizolid (Sivextro), for the treatment of acute bacterial skin and skin structure infections.
 These agents are active against Staphylococcus aureus (including methicillin-susceptible and methicillin-resistant S aureus [MSSA, MRSA] isolates), Streptococcus pyogenes, Streptococcus agalactiae, and Streptococcus anginosus group (includes Streptococcus anginosus, Streptococcus intermedius, and Streptococcus constellatus), among others.
 For complete drug information, including dosing, see the following monographs:

 Recommended antibiotic therapy

 For patients with GAS infection, the administration of clindamycin (600 mg -900 mg IV q8h) is recommended.
 Other clinicians recommend combined therapy, in which penicillin G (4 million U IV q4h) is combined with clindamycin.

 Because differentiating between STSS and streptococcal TSS on clinical grounds alone is difficult, intravenous penicillin also should be administered in addition to a beta-lactamase resistant antibiotic until a bacteriologic diagnosis is confirmed by culture.
 Alternatively, a first-generation cephalosporin or vancomycin can be used.